waynedgrant/meteo-alarm-weather-warnings/README.md

 **meteo-alarm-weather-warnings** remedies this by providing a simple JSON formatted Web Service API that proxies through to Meteoalarm's RSS feeds.

+TODO - image of output

-This is especially useful for integrating weather warnings into a 3rd-party website (as has been done here for several UK regions: [https://waynedgrant.com/weather/warn.html](https://waynedgrant.com/weather/warn.html)).
+**meteo-alarm-weather-warnings** especially useful for integrating weather warnings into a 3rd-party website (as has been done here for several UK regions: [https://waynedgrant.com/weather/warn.html](https://waynedgrant.com/weather/warn.html)).

 ## Requirements